 An important application of using the power of lenses is in ‘Optometry”.
 Optometrists prescribe corrective lenses (either convex or concave lens) based on depreciating vision.
 You’re actually eye is basically a lens and you may experience problems with having a clear vision sometimes.
 This can be rectified by wearing corrective lenses with the appropriate power.

 Was this article interesting?
-Check out other articles on our website at BYJU’s.
+Check out other related articles by visiting BYJU’s.

 Practise This Question